Invar: Applications

 Invar is used where high dimensional stability is required, such as precision instruments, clocks, seismic creep gauges, color-television tubes' shadow-mask frames, valves in engines and large aerostructure molds.

+Invar 36 can be processed by laser powder bed fusion (LPBF), which is of particular interest for composite-tooling and precision-instrument applications because the process can produce near-net-shape components whose low coefficient of thermal expansion is retained in the as-built condition.
+Additively manufactured Fe-36Ni has been shown to maintain an ultra-low coefficient of thermal expansion while reaching higher tensile strength than conventionally manufactured material, although the porosity and microstructure developed during processing influence both the thermal-expansion behaviour and the mechanical properties.

 One of its first applications was in watch balance wheels and pendulum rods for precision regulator clocks.
 At the time it was invented, the pendulum clock was the world's most precise timekeeper, and the limit to timekeeping accuracy was due to thermal variations in length of clock pendulums.
 The Riefler regulator clock developed in 1898 by Clemens Riefler, the first clock to use an Invar pendulum, had an accuracy of 10 milliseconds per day, and served as the primary time standard in naval observatories and for national time services until the 1930s.

 In land surveying, when first-order (high-precision) elevation leveling is to be performed, the level staff (leveling rod) used is made of Invar, instead of wood, fiberglass, or other metals.
 Invar struts were used in some pistons to limit their thermal expansion inside their cylinders.
 In the manufacture of large composite material structures for aerospace carbon fibre layup molds, Invar is used to facilitate the manufacture of parts to extremely tight tolerances.

 In the astronomical field, Invar is used as the structural components that support dimension-sensitive optics of astronomical telescopes.
 Superior dimensional stability of Invar allows the astronomical telescopes to significantly improve the observation precision and accuracy.